Top, Higgs, Diboson and Electroweak Fit to the Standard Model Effective Field Theory: Global results

 Figs.~\ref{fig:all_fit} shows the results from this combined fit to all the available Higgs, electroweak, diboson and top data, switching on one operator at a time (top two panels) and marginalising over all other coefficients (bottom two panels), respectively.
 In each case, the upper panel shows the 95\% CL ranges for the operator coefficients $C_i$ normalising the corresponding new physics scales to 1~TeV.
 As indicated on the x-axis labels, certain operator coefficients have been rescaled for the sake of convenience.
 The bars in the lower panels show the 95\% CL lower limits on the $\Lambda_i$ on logarithmic scales in units of TeV.
 As previously, these reaches are estimated by taking half the width of the 95\% CL ranges of $C_i/\Lambda_i^2$ for $C=1$ as the typical sensitivity of the measurement.

 The differences in the constraints on the 20 operators entering the flavour-independent SU(3)$^5$ fit between including top data or not are small in the individual case (dark vs light blue), except for $C_G$.
+For a more detailed breakdown of the relative constraining power of different datasets on each individual coefficient, we refer the reader to Table~\ref{tab:individual}.
 Marginalising widens the ranges allowed by the fit, but the effect of marginalising over a larger set of coefficients - 34 compared to 20 in the top-specific flavour scenario compared to the flavour-universal case (red vs yellow), introduces noticeable differences for only a few operator coefficients, namely $C_G, C_{HG}$ and $C_{tH}$.
-The differences in the constraints on the top operators (shown in green in the individual case and pink in the marginalised case) when the electroweak, diboson and Higgs data are included in the fit are generally small, apart in the case of the Yukawa operator, $\Cp{tH}$.
-The loop-level constraints from Higgs production via gluon fusion are clearly more powerful in constraining this operator individually, but this sensitivity is diluted by marginalisation, which allows the other operators affecting this process to float.
+The differences in the constraints on the top operators (shown in green in the individual case and pink in the marginalised case) when the electroweak, diboson and Higgs data are included in the fit are generally small, apart in the case of the Yukawa operator, $\Cp{tH}$ and the top chromomagnetic dipole operator, $\Cp{tG}$.
+The loop-level constraints from Higgs production via gluon fusion are clearly very powerful in constraining these operator individually, but this sensitivity is diluted by marginalisation, which allows the other operators affecting this process to float.